ironsheep/RPi-P2D2-Support/README.md

 ## Interface: 1-Wire

 ## Interface: Serial: UART0
-There are two hardware UARTs: miniUART and PL011 that are configured to be primary and secondary [^1] and four additional UARTs [2-5] [^2].
+There are two hardware UARTs: miniUART and PL011 that are configured to be primary and secondary on RPi3 and RPI4. (earlier models are different!) [^1] and four additional UARTs [2-5] [^2].

 ### MiniUART (less capable, but fully meets our normal debugging needs)